UPO-Sevilla-Fco-Javier-Lobo-Cabrera/proteins_order/casp12_testing/README.txt

 predictions_data and rankings_data are directories containing necessary input files for the execution of main_casp12.py .
 To create these directories the scripts download_predictions_data.py and download_rankings_data.py can be used.

-Already computed results are available in the already_computed_results directory.